 what we do

 We envision a world where all people and their pets remain together safely.
-And that financially struggling people and their pets have access to affordable resources to get the help they need.
+And that people experiencing financial hardship and their pets have access to affordable resources to get the help they need.

 our programs / services